Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah.

-out of the way I used all my strength but it was obvious that I could not get out the way I'd come
+I used all my strength, but it was obvious that I could not get out the way I'd come in.

-in I was not worried because I expected to turn over the sled which covered me and get up that
+I was not worried because I expected to turn over the sled, which covered me and get up that way.

-way as I managed and I managed to turn over and lie on my
+And I managed to turn over and lie on my stomach so that I could push up the sled with my back.

 and it was impossible to make the smallest dent in the surface with my gloved hands.